 Food provision for special dietary requirements

 We understand that some children and young people have special dietary requirements - which is why we are offering an alternative option to apply for supermarket food vouchers so that you can personally purchase the food your child can eat.
 To do this, you will need to fill out an application form.
-You will need to provide evidence of the special dietary requirements, like a a copy of your child’s EHCP, My Plan or similar professional documents, however this is not a necessity.
+We encourage that you provide evidence of the special dietary requirements, like a copy of your child’s EHCP, My Plan or similar professional documents, however this is not a necessity.